UTOPH-Tactile-Response/pic16f1779-test/README.md

 For next week, we should consider hooking up a serial communication with the computer from the PIC.

-next level help: http://www.microchip.com/forums/m839336.aspx ADCON0 is 490
+## Aug 18
-http://www.circuitsgallery.com/2013/09/analog-digital-converter-using-pic2.html
+One issue is that we need to configure the servo to respond to different levels of the next level help: http://www.microchip.com/forums/m839336.aspx ADCON0 is 490 http://www.circuitsgallery.com/2013/09/analog-digital-converter-using-pic2.html